Richard L. Storm, M.D.

 - Hand-eye coordination

-- Slit-lamp examination
+- Slit-lamp exams

 - Cover test

-- Recommendation that sunglasses be worn
+- Recommendation for frequent sunglasses use

-- Medication for inflammation or infection
+- Medication to reduce any inflammation or infection

 - Vision therapy for weak eye muscles

-- Surgical repair (rarely)
+- Surgical repair